 Chatham (NZ) was also expected to complete appropriate sampling, geophysical and geotechnical surveys required to define mining blocks within 48 months of the permit being granted (i.e. by 6 December 2017) and spend a minimum of NZD2 million per annum (C\$1.9m) in carrying out its activities.
-This deadline has also been altered twice and is expected to be altered again.
-However, failure to comply with this condition could result in the termination or modification of the Mining Permit, which could have a material adverse effect on the financial condition, operations, and prospects of Chatham (NZ).
+This deadline has also been altered twice and on,